freedomofpress/sdstatus/README.md

 ]
 ```

-Currently the tool prints JSON output on the STDOUT.
+Currently by default the tool prints JSON output on the STDOUT.
 It is a list of dictionaries telling if the site is available, and
 the SecureDrop version and also the journalist GPG key fingerprint.

+If you pass `--csv` flag to the tool, then it will print output in CSV format.
+First the Onion address, then SecureDrop version,
+and then the journalist GPG key fingerprint.
+If only the Onion address is printed along with `,,`, it means those
+instances could not be reached (maybe they down).

 License: GPLv3+